 - Title and Running head: The manuscript should include a title of no more than 15 words which presenting a brief description of the work.
 Title should not include any abbreviations or acronyms. - Abstract and keywords: In this section, the work should be summarized in a clear and concise manner.
 The abstract should be no more than 150 words long and should not include any undefined abbreviations or references.
-Authors should provide three to six keywords. - Structured text: Authors are recommended to structure their manuscript as follows: Introduction should introduce readers to some background information required to understand the rest of the article, and clearly define the purpose of the research.
+Authors should provide three to six keywords.
+In selecting key words, authors should refer to the Medical Subject Headings (MeSH) list of the Index Medicus. - Structured text: Authors are recommended to structure their manuscript as follows: Introduction should introduce readers to some background information required to understand the rest of the article, and clearly define the purpose of the research.
 Materials and Methods should describe how the research was carried out, and provide information such as the study's design, timeline, context, participant profiles, and interventions.
 Results should present the data collected and statistical analysis performed during the study.
 Discussions should explain the significance of the results by comparing them with those of earlier studies.
 Conclusions should state main conclusions, limitations of the study, and possible future studies.

-• References: The latest version of the American Psychological Association (APA) formatting and style guidelines (seventh edition) should be followed in references.
-Unique Digital Object Identified (DOI) numbers should be included whenever possible.
+• References: Vancouver-NIH method formatting and style guidelines should be followed in references.
+Unique Digital Object Identified (DOI) numbers, PMids, and PMCids should be included whenever possible.
 More information on references and citations will be provided below.